citrix/terraform-provider-citrix/docs/resources/policy_set.md

 page_title: "citrix_policy_set Resource - citrix"
 subcategory: ""
 description: |-
   Manages a policy set and the policies within it.
 The order of the policies specified in this resource reflect the policy priority.
 This feature will be officially supported for On-Premises with DDC version 2402 and above and will be made available for Cloud soon.
+For detailed information about policy settings and filters, please refer to this document https://github.com/citrix/terraform-provider-citrix/blob/main/internal/daas/policies/policy_set_resource.md.
 ---

 # citrix_policy_set (Resource)

 Manages a policy set and the policies within it.
 The order of the policies specified in this resource reflect the policy priority.
 This feature will be officially supported for On-Premises with DDC version 2402 and above and will be made available for Cloud soon.
+For detailed information about policy settings and filters, please refer to [this document](https://github.com/citrix/terraform-provider-citrix/blob/main/internal/daas/policies/policy_set_resource.md).

 ## Example Usage